Find Trade Colleges

 • Certified Medical Coder

-There were about 57,400 jobs for Medical Transcriptionist in 2016 (in the United States).
+In 2016, there was an estimated number of 57,400 jobs in the United States for Medical Transcriptionist.
 There is little to no growth in job opportunities for Medical Transcriptionist.
 The BLS estimates 6,400 yearly job openings in this field.

 undefined